Benok511/Javascript-game---endless-survival/README.md

 login / registration

 it has simple physics and easy combat system it is my first project using javascript and was a great tool to help grasp the basics

+you can find the raw javascript in the static folder :)